m3brown/investing-guide/docs/account_types/README.md

   [^3] Traditional IRA contributions are tax-deductable for people earning under 87k in 2024 (or 147k filing jointly)
   [^4] 529 are subject to federal tax, but [many states offer a STATE tax deduction](https://smartasset.com/taxes/529-plan-tax-deductions-for-every-state)

-## Maximizing your tax-advantaged contributions each year
+### Maximize your tax-advantaged contributions each year

 Consider "maxing out" all the tax-advantage accounts available to you.